-- We will be honest and ethical in all of our actions and relationships and act in the interests of the shareholders. - As a minimum, we will observe the rule and intent of all relevant governmental laws, regulatory and professional rules and guidelines. - We will maintain an appropriate level of confidentiality at all times with respect to the Company, employees and business associates' information. - We will act fairly, be honest, open, and accountable in all dealings with internal and external parties. - We will avoid situations in which individual personal interest may conflict with the interest of the Company and communicate any real or potential conflicts of interest to the Board. - We will maintain all records of the Company to be accurate, in accordance with applicable procedures and accounting standards and ensure that financial information is complete, fair, timely and understandable. - Where commercially prudent, financial information will be openly available to internal and external users. - We will maintain systems of sound internal controls and procedures, and act in a manner to protect the Company's assets, appropriately manage risk and ensure financial information is complete and accurate. - We will uphold the Company's values and principles as reflected in this Code, the Company's policies, standards and charters. - We will not use the corporate privilege of information, position or property for the purposes of personal gain or competing with the Company.
+- We will be honest and ethical in all of our actions and relationships and act in the interests of the shareholders. - As a minimum, we will observe the rule and intent of all relevant governmental laws, regulatory and professional rules and guidelines. - We will maintain an appropriate level of confidentiality at all times with respect to the Company, employees and business associates' information. - We will act fairly, be honest, open, and accountable in all dealings with internal and external parties. - We will avoid situations in which individual personal interest may conflict with the interest of the Company and communicate any real or potential conflicts of interest to the Board. - We will maintain all records of the Company to be accurate, in accordance with applicable procedures and accounting standards and ensure that financial information is complete, fair, timely and understandable. - Where commercially prudent, financial information will be openly available to internal and external users.

+- · We will maintain systems of sound internal controls and procedures, and act in a manner to protect the Company's assets, appropriately manage risk and ensure financial information is complete and accurate. - We will uphold the Company's values and principles as reflected in this Code, the Company's policies, standards and charters.